SAP/ui5-migration/docs/guide/newReplacement.md

 ## Different replacements depending on version
 If a code modification depends on the UI5 version being used the following approach should be taken:

-The call to replace (second level) should have an `@version` attached and the object should have the property `version` in the [semver](https://semver.org/) format.
+The name of the config (second level) should have an `@version` attached and the object should have the property `version` in the [semver](https://semver.org/) format.

 Note: the version property is used for the version comparison, without this property it is treated as `latest`.
-The call to replace (second level) must have the `@` with another string to make sure that there are variants for the replacement call.
+The name of the config (second level) must have the `@` with another string to make sure that there are variants for the replacement call.

 ### example in `addMissingDependencies.config.json`